andreythedev/AndreyTheDev/README.md

 dev from russia that code on js, lua, python and c++

-currently learning reverse engineering and assembler (help meee 😭😭)
+currently learning reverse engineering and assembly (help meee 😭😭)
 > Lua - 5+ years
 >
 > Python - 4+ years